psathyrella/partis/docs/plotting.md

 With the result, say for d 5' deletion and v gene call showing the multi-hmm's significantly different (and improved) performance:

 ![comparisons-example](images/comparisons-example.png)

+You can see here (by the much larger uncertainties) that the multi-hmm is counting each family only once (as is proper), rather than counting each sequence individually (as sw and the single hmm are have to, since they don't have access to the partition).